 (4) The program participant is not eligible for temporary assistance for needy families (TANF) or Workforce Innovation and Opportunity Act of 2014 (WIOA) funding; or the lead agency lacks funding the program participant is eligible for in accordance with paragraph (E) of this rule.

 (B) What is the process for exiting someone from CCMEP?

 The lead agency shall begin the ninety-day exit process for program participants who meet the exit reason in paragraph (A)(4) of this rule immediately.
 For all other program participants, the lead agency shall:

 (1) Ensure that the program participant does not require any additional services or that the lead agency has made reasonable efforts to provide the program participant with CCMEP services and the program participant has failed to utilize them on at least five occasions without explanation.

-(3) Continue to attempt to engage the program participant in accordance with paragraph (A)(1)(a) of rule 5101:14-1-05 of the Administrative Code during the ninety day period.
-Each attempt to engage shall be documented in the Ohio workforce case management system.
+(3) Continue to attempt to engage the program participant in accordance with paragraph (A)(1)(a) of rule 5101:14-1-05 of the Administrative Code during the ninety-day period.
+Each attempt to engage shall be documented in Ohio's workforce case management system.
 When a program participant reengages in CCMEP within ninety days of the adverse action notice, the lead agency shall reevaluate the service strategy appropriate for the program participant and determine what additional services (if any) are needed.